Carreau/phd-dissertation/parts/part3.rst

-Using this sum of exponential decays is coherent with the common findings of power-laws found in the frequency-dependant shear modulus of both `in vivo` and `in vitro` actin networks as well as the relaxation behavior found in cells :cite:`...`.
+Using this sum of exponential decays is coherent with the common findings of power-laws found in the frequency-dependant shear modulus of both `in vivo` and `in vitro` actin networks as well as the relaxation behavior found in cells.

 In order to determine :math:`\tau_{rep}`, the Young's modulus determined in the approach phase is used and the model is fitted against the relaxation data.
 A